-When I ask my groups this question, typically people think words make up 20 to 90 percent of impactful communication.
+When I ask groups this question, typically people think words make up 20 to 90 percent of impactful communication.

 Mehrabian’s research showed that words represent just 7 percent of communication impact.

-Tone of voice?
+The tone of voice?
 Thirty-eight percent.

 Body language is the most impactful, comprising 55 percent of all communication.